psi4/psi4/doc/sphinxman/source/sapt.rst

 seems to be optimal with a truncated aug-cc-pVDZ basis, namely, jun-cc-pVDZ (which we have referred to in previous work as aug-cc-pVDZ').
 We do not recommend using SAPT0 with large basis sets like aug-cc-pVTZ.
-A systematic study of the accuracy of SAPT0 and other SAPT truncations, using different basis sets, is reported in [Parker:2014:094106]_.
+A systematic study of the accuracy of closed-shell SAPT0 and other SAPT truncations, using different basis sets, is reported in [Parker:2014:094106]_.
 In particular, an empirical recipe for scaled SAPT0 can yield improved performance and has been included in the output file as